yogesh-studypad/cocos-docs/editors_and_tools/creator-chapters/components/widget.md

 # Widget component reference

 Widget is a frequently used UI layout component.
-It can make the current node align to an optional position of the parent object automatically or limit size to make your game adaptive to different resolution ratios.
+It can make the current node automatically align to an optional position of the parent object or restrict dimensions to make your game adaptive to different resolution ratios.

 ![default](widget/widget-default.png)